Rainman-23/lif-qif-eif-gain-function/README.md

 #### 2. Install the package with dependencies:

-Run the following command to automatically install the package and all required libraries (brian2, matplotlib, numpy, and scipy):
+Run the following command to automatically install the package and all required libraries (brian2, matplotlib, and numpy):

 ```bash
 pip install .
 ```

-After installation, you can start using the package in your Python scripts!
+After installation, you can start using the script!